 The simplicity of this recipe makes it easy to travel with.
 I also like it because oatmeal has a low glycemic index so if it is the first thing you have in the morning it won’t spike your blood sugar.
 Instead it will give you a slow release of energy and keep you going for a long time.
 I like to pair the oats with low glycemic fruit (like berries) so that you get a little bit of natural sweetness that isn’t overpowering.
 Ideally this is something you should have 60 minutes before heading out the door.
 But if you are up SUPER early I recommend having just a few bites and running out the door.
 Then you can always save the rest for the next day or for after your workout.
 Everyone likes to start their day on the right note and with this oatmeal you will feel like you can take on the world.

 I like to make my next batch of oats as soon as I finish my previous one so I don’t forget and end up empty handed the next morning!
 You can soak them anywhere from 6-24 hours.
 I have soaked them for up to 3 days and they are still great – just a little mushier.
 I would say they can last up to 4 days in the refrigerator.

 - 1 cup nut milk or water

 - 1 1/2 tablespoon chia seeds

 Toppings: berries, coconut, bananas, peaches, apple, pumpkin seeds, raisins, almonds….

-- In a mason jar, container or bowl combine nut milk, oats, chia seeds, cinnamon, vanilla extract and Natural Citizen Energy, if you are using.
+- In a mason jar, container or bowl combine nut milk, oats, chia seeds, cinnamon and vanilla extract.
 Mix very well, cover and let sit in the refrigerator for at least 5 hours/overnight.